-(23) Vinnie Chieco coined the name for this product in reference to a line from the film 2001, and Norihiko Saito successfully sued over credit for a wheel interface used on this invention.
+(28) Concerning this product, Norihiko Saito successfully sued over credit for an interface device that was first widely used in it.
+Vinnie Chieco coined the name for this product in reference to a line from the film 2001.
 This product successfully competed with the Samsung YEPP, Diamond Rio, and Microsoft Zune.
 The original version of this product had a five gigabyte capacity and came with a FireWire charger, for \$399.
 For the point, name this line of dedicated digital music players introduced in 2001 by Apple.